pborenstein/pborenstein.com.2019/src/articles/categories.md

 }
 ```

 ## The implementation

 We want:

-- a list of articles for each category
 - a list of categories
+- an object that contains
+  a property for each category,
+  and each property is a list
+  of articles for that category

+### Creating a list of categories

 To get the list of categories,
 we iterate over all of the